Anomaly-free scale symmetry and gravity

 The answer is certainly ``no'' if the ground state of the theory respects the conformal invariance.
 The theories enjoying the conformal symmetry -- CFTs -- do not contain any intrinsic mass scale and do not have well-defined particle states, in contrast with observations.
 However, if the conformal invariance (CI) is spontaneously broken, $\langle O\rangle\neq 0$ (here $O$ is some operator with non-zero mass dimension), the scale appears, massive particle excitations show up, and the resulting theory may happen to be relevant for the description of all particle interactions.

-The theories with exact but spontaneously broken conformal invariance are very interesting from many points of view:\\ - The spontaneous breaking of CI leads to the existence of massless Goldstone particle - dilaton.
-The degeneracy of the vacuum ensures that the energy of the ground state is equal to zero \cite{Amit:1984ri,Einhorn:1985wp,Rabinovici:1987tf,Shaposhnikov:2008xi} - an intriguing fact given the astonishing small value of the observed cosmological constant (dark energy). \\ - The Poincar\'e group has much more representations for the massless states than were never observed in Nature.
+The theories with exact but spontaneously broken conformal invariance are very interesting from many points of view:\\ - If the mass of the Higgs boson in the Lagrangian of the Standard Model is put to zero, this theory becomes conformally invariant at the classical level.
+Perhaps, this is a key for an explanation of why the Fermi scale is much smaller than the Planck scale \cite{Wetterich:1983bi,Bardeen:1995kv,Shaposhnikov:2018xkv,Shaposhnikov:2018jag,Shaposhnikov:2020geh}.\\ - The spontaneous breaking of CI leads to the existence of massless Goldstone particle - dilaton.
+The degeneracy of the vacuum ensures that the energy of the ground state is equal to zero \cite{Amit:1984ri,Einhorn:1985wp,Rabinovici:1987tf,Shaposhnikov:2008xi} - an intriguing fact given the astonishing small value of the observed cosmological constant (dark energy). \\

+- The Poincar\'e group has more representations for the massless states than were observed in Nature.
 In particular, particles with continuous spin can exist (a textbook discussion can be found in \cite{Weinberg:1995mt}, see also \cite{Schuster:2014hca,Buchbinder:2018yoo}) if the Nature is just Poincar\'e invariant.